BrendonPierson/BrendonPierson.github.io/_posts/2015-12-23-six-favorites-from-es6.markdown

 rollcall("cat", "dog", "Minature Horse"); // cat Here! dog Here!
 Minature Horse Here!
 {% endhighlight %}

 <h3>4.
 Object Property Shorthand</h3> This nice little feature allows you to create objects with variables where the variable name is the key and the value is the variable value.
+Sounds so much more complicated than it really is.

 {% highlight javascript %}
 var fName = "Big";